top of page

 Several factors can contribute to low mood and a lack of motivation:

-• Depression: Low mood and loss of motivation are core symptoms of depression.
+2. Depression: Low mood and loss of motivation are core symptoms of depression.
 Other signs might include sleep disturbances, changes in appetite, and difficulty concentrating.
-This is something that could be situational, coming out of life stresses, or it may be more biochemical in nature, for which speaking to your GP would be essential.
+This could be situational, stemming from life stresses, or more biochemical in nature, for which speaking to your GP would be essential.

-• Medical Conditions: Thyroid problems, vitamin deficiencies, and other medical conditions can contribute to low mood and fatigue.
-Again, this would need to be explored with your GP.
-They can often be remedied relatively easily with medication.
+5. Medical Conditions: Thyroid problems, vitamin deficiencies, and other medical conditions can contribute to low mood and fatigue.
+These should be explored with your GP, as they can often be remedied relatively easily with medication.

 The Cycle of Low Motivation